LightBitsLabs/los-csi/deploy/helm/lb-csi/README.md

 A custom Docker registry may be used as the source of the operator Docker image.
 Before "helm install" is run, a Secret of type "docker-registry" should be created with the proper credentials.

-Then the `imagePullSecret` helm value may be set to the name of the ImagePullSecret to cause the custom Docker registry to be used.
+Then the `imagePullSecrets` helm value may be set to the name of the ImagePullSecret to cause the custom Docker registry to be used.

 ### Custom Docker registry example: Github packages